 Although the Gita covers all aspects of the spiritual aspirant, it is primarily psychological, showing us the states of mind needed for the successful pursuit of Brahmanirvana, the realization of God.
 Now in this closing chapter Krishna will be enunciating truths that are indispensable to the sadhaka.
-First, Arjuna himself asks regarding two key concepts: “I wish to know the truth of sannyasa and of tyaga, separately” (18:1).
+First, Arjuna himself asks about two key concepts:

 Sannyasa literally means total [san] throwing away [as], absolute rejection.
-In contemporary usage, sannyasa always means formal renunciation–i.e., formal monastic life, but in the Gita it is the mental state of thoroughgoing renunciation, of uncompromising abandonment of all that is unfit and unworthy, of intense dispassion toward the things of the world, both internal and external.
+In contemporary usage, sannyasa always means formal renunciation, formal monastic life.
+But in the Gita it is the mental state of thoroughgoing renunciation, of uncompromising abandonment of all that is unfit and unworthy, of intense dispassion toward the things of the world, both internal and external.

 Sannyasa in this chapter, then, simply means the giving up of all action motivated by kama, by egocentric desire or emotion (passion).
 Other actions are permitted the seeker, as are other kinds of desire.
 For example, mumukshutwa, which is intense desire or yearning for liberation (moksha), is permitted, for it arises from the Self, not the ego.
-Action which maintains the body–such as eating or taking medicine–with the desire for continued life and good health, is also acceptable, if life and health are desired so sadhana can be continued.
+Action which maintains the body, such as eating or taking medicine with the desire for continued life and good health, is also acceptable, if life and health are desired so sadhana can be continued.
 So also is any action based on a desire to help others.
-It is important to understand this, because many unripe aspirants get the mistaken idea that any desire whatsoever is detrimental, and that monks cannot engage in any action–something that is impossible for the living.
+It is important to understand this, because many unripe aspirants get the mistaken idea that any desire whatsoever is detrimental, and that monks or dedicated yogis cannot engage in any action–something that is impossible for the living.

 Sannyasa, then, is external, even though based on internal disposition.
 Tyaga, however, is completely mental, a state of both thought and attitude.
 It is perfect dispassion toward the results of any action–not from disinterest or indifference, but because all actions engaged in are “to be done” in and of themselves.
-Even if no result comes, it does not matter.
+Even if no overt result comes, it does not matter.
 It is the simple doing that matters.
-(Of course, even then, there is a result from having acting in consonance with the cosmic order–Ritam).
+Of course, even then there is a positive result from having acted in consonance with the cosmic order: Ritam.

 Making it practical